zenkavi/ADDM.jl/docs/src/tutorials/03_model_comparison.md

 end;
 ```

-Plot changes to posteriors of each model across trials
+Then, plot changes to posteriors of each model across trials.
+Note, we have omitted a legend indicating the parameters associated with each line in the plot below to avoid over crowding the plot.
+This is meant only as an intial exploration into how the conclusions about the best model vary with increased evidence from each trial.

 ```@repl 3
 @df trial_model_posteriors plot(